 contextual advertising

-Banner ads have been on the internet since 1994.
-But as time passed, the excessive use of internet banners has brought the noise from traditional media into the digital world.
-And the increasing noise caused internet users to develop banner blindness.
+Banner ads have been on the Internet since 1994.
+However, as time passed, the excessive use of internet banners brought noise from traditional media into the digital world.
+This increasing noise caused internet users to develop banner blindness.

-It is indeed a powerful marketing approach.
-So, in the following article, we’ll cover how and why contextual advertising works.
+Contextual advertising is indeed a powerful marketing approach.
+In the following article, we’ll cover how and why contextual advertising works.

 What is contextual advertising